wrstscrnnm6/Rantionary/README.md

-RantVocab
+Rantionary
 =========

-These are the official dictionaries for the Rant language.
+This is the official dictionary for use with [Rant](http://github.com/TheBerkin/Rant).

 **Contributions are welcome.** I love new words!
 If you want to add something, be it big or small, send a pull request and I'll get to it within a couple days at the most.